johshoff/concurrent_queue/README.md

 Concurrent queue
 ----------------

-**This is currently fast but buggy.
-Please don't actually use it.**
+**This is currently leaking memory.
+Please don't actually use it.** (Fixing the leak should be straight forward, but hasn't been prioritized)

 Based on the paper [Fast Concurrent Queues for x86 Processors](http://www.cs.technion.ac.il/~mad/publications/ppopp2013-x86queues.pdf)